-- Note 1 An application for amendment of a development application may be reconsidered under pt 7.3.10 (see s 191 (1) (a)) and the approval holder may apply for review of a decision to refuse to amend the approval (see sch 1, item 13). - Note 2 An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - Note 3 The planning and land authority must decide whether to amend the development approval as soon as possible (see Legislation Act, s 151B). - (2) However, section 162 (3) (Deciding development applications) does not apply to the application. - (3) The planning and land authority must refuse to amend the development approval if satisfied that- - (a) if the original proposal was in the code track-the changed development proposal would be in the merit track or impact track; or - (b) if the original proposal was in the merit track-the changed development proposal would be in the impact track; or

-- (c) the changed development proposal would be in breach of a condition on the approval imposed (rather than confirmed or varied) by a court or tribunal. - (4) Also, the planning and land authority must refuse to amend a development approval unless satisfied that, after the amendment, the development approved will be substantially the same as the development for which approval was originally given. - (5) To remove any doubt, only the application for the amendment need be publicly notified if- - (a) public notification of the proposed development is required under the assessment track that applies to the proposed development; and - (b) the requirement to publicly notify the application is not waived under section 198B.
+- (2) However, section 162 (3) (Deciding development applications) does not apply to the application. - (3) If the decision-maker is the Minister, the Minister may ask the planning and land authority to prepare a report for the Minister in relation to the application on anything the Minister considers relevant. - (4) The Minister may, in deciding to amend or to refuse to amend a development approval, consider the report prepared by the planning and land authority. - (5) The decision-maker must refuse to amend the development approval if satisfied that- - (a) if the original proposal was in the code track-the changed development proposal would be in the merit track or impact track; or - (b) if the original proposal was in the merit track-the changed development proposal would be in the impact track; or - (c) the changed development proposal would be in breach of a condition on the approval imposed (rather than confirmed or varied) by a court or tribunal. - (6) Also, the decision-maker must refuse to amend a development approval unless satisfied that, after the amendment, the development approved will be substantially the same as the development for which approval was originally given. - (7) To remove any doubt, only the application for the amendment need be publicly notified if- - (a) public notification of the proposed development is required under the assessment track that applies to the proposed development; and - (b) the requirement to publicly notify the application is not waived under section 198B.